Smoothing $L^\infty$ Riemannian metrics with nonnegative scalar curvature outside of a singular set

 \begin{remark} We expect results analogous to Theorems \ref{thm:smoothNNSCLinftySet} and \ref{thm:SmoothApprox} to hold on manifolds for $\varepsilon$ perturbations of complete smooth metrics with bounded curvature, in view of \cite{Simon02} and \cite{PBG19}.
-The condition that the metric $g$ be $(1+\varepsilon)$-bilipschitz to a fixed complete smooth background metric of bounded curvature is used in two ways: \begin{enumerate} \item To guarantee the existence of a Ricci-DeTurck flow starting from $g$, as in Theorem \ref{thm:KL+}, and \item To ensure an a priori bound of the form $R(g_t)\geq - c\varepsilon/t$ for some $c>0$, for all $t>0$, which in turn is used to derive an upper bound for a modified backwards heat kernel, as in the proofs of Theorem \ref{thm:nonstandardHK} and \cite[Theorem 2.3]{BamlerChen23}. \end{enumerate} \end{remark} Interestingly, the second use seems to be somewhat inessential in the case that the singular set consists of finitely many points: \begin{theorem} Suppose that $\Sing\subset \R^n$ has finite $0$-dimensional Minkowski content.
+The condition that the metric $g$ be $(1+\varepsilon)$-bilipschitz to a fixed complete smooth background metric of bounded curvature is used in two ways: \begin{enumerate} \item To guarantee the existence of a Ricci-DeTurck flow starting from $g$, as in Theorem \ref{thm:KL+}, and \item To ensure an a priori bound of the form $R(g_t)\geq - c\varepsilon/t$ for some $c>0$, for all $t>0$, which in turn is used to derive an upper bound for a backwards heat kernel, as in the proofs of Theorem \ref{thm:nonstandardHK} and \cite[Theorem 2.3]{BamlerChen23}. \end{enumerate} \end{remark} Interestingly, the second use seems to be somewhat inessential in the case that the singular set consists of finitely many points: \begin{theorem} Suppose that $\Sing\subset \R^n$ has finite $0$-dimensional Minkowski content.
 Suppose that $g$ is a measurable Riemannian metric on $\R^n$ that is smooth on $\R^n\setminus \Sing$ and satisfies $R(g)\geq 0$ on this region.
 Suppose that there exists a smooth Ricci-DeTurck flow $(g_t)_{t\in (0,T)}$, defined for some $T>0$, on $\R^n$ with respect to the background metric $\delta$, satisfying: \begin{enumerate} \item $g_t \xrightarrow[t\searrow 0]{C^2_\loc(\R^n\setminus \Sing)} g$, \item there exists some $c>0$ such that for $k = 1,2,$ $|\nabla^k(g_t)|_{\delta}\leq c/t^{k/2}$, where $\nabla$ is taken with respect to $\delta$, \item there exists some $b>0$ such that $g_t$ is $(1+b)$-bilipschitz to $\delta$ for all $t\in (0,T)$, and \item there exists some $0 < c_0 < n/2$ such that for all $t\in (0,T)$, $R(g_t)\geq -c_0/t$. \end{enumerate} Then $R(g_t)\geq 0$ for all $t\in (0,T)$. \end{theorem} \begin{remark} Any Ricci-DeTurck flow $(g_t)_{t\in (0,T)}$ satisfies a universal lower scalar curvature bound of the form given by item (\ref{item:discretesetRlowerbound}) with $c_0 = n/2$; see (\ref{eq:universalRbound}).
 Theorem \ref{thm:discretesetsmoothing} does not address the edge case $c_0 = n/2$. \end{remark}

 In a previous draft of this paper that was posted on the arXiv, we posed the following question concerning the sharpness of the $(1+\varepsilon)$-bilipschitz condition: \begin{question*} Is the $(1+\varepsilon)$-bilipschitz condition necessary?